 Physicists and chemists have taught about the electrical nature of the natural world in the tradition of materialism.
 Relativity teaches that energy and mass are not two different things and the conservation laws teach that energy and mass cannot be destroyed.
 The universe is functional across vast reaches of space and time and everywhere in space and time it exhibits, simultaneously, a wholeness that includes the tiniest quantum particles, the largest galaxies and everything in-between.
 Teachings like this are ways of reminding ourselves that what we encounter when we encounter non-living being is much more than just what meets the eye.

-Yogis have taught about the electrical nature of our human nature in the tradition of contemplation using chakras, wheels of energy whirling around seed syllables.
+Eastern schools of yoga have taught about the electrical nature of our human nature in the tradition of contemplation using chakras, wheels of energy whirling around seed syllables.
 These chakras are said to be located at the primary ganglions of the body’s nervous system and at nexus points where the nervous system integrates the muscles, organs and bones.
 Teachings like this one about the body containing chakras are ways of reminding ourselves that what we encounter when we encounter another living being is much more than just what meets the eye.

-Complimentary teachings like these are ways of reminding ourselves that there is a basic goodness to existence in all its detail; the fundamental ground of our experience is that it all works so well together.
+Complimentary teachings like these are ways of reminding ourselves that there is a basic goodness to existence in all its detail.
+The fundamental ground of our experience is that it all works so well together.
 Even when it doesn’t.

 Recognizing the electrical nature of the world that is experienced at the human scale prepares us to better appreciate some of the implications of the modern world’s use of electricity.
 We all understand that it is the power plants that keep the lights on.
 Most people also know the majority of these power plants world wide use coal as their fuel, a dirty fuel that is the source of much of the excess carbon emissions driving climate change.
 What few seem to fully appreciate is the rate of growth these power plants are being asked to serve.
 Since 1980 the global demand for electricity has doubled.
 It is expected to double again by 2035.
 About thirty years for the first doubling, twenty for the second; how long should we expect for the next doubling of demand after that, ten years as per the trend?
 How long before even the most obstinate among us admits we are on an unsustainable trajectory?